tarcinapp/entity-persistence-service/README.md

 * This endpoint supports `sets` just like other endpoints like `/generic-lists` and `/generic-entities`.
 * Uniqueness, default visibility, idempotency, auto-approve, record-limit, response-limit settings can be configured for individual relationship records.

-**Note:** Creation or update operations always require existence of the list and entity specified by the ids.

-With the help of the relationship between lists and entities users can interact with entities under a specific list calling this endpoint: `/generic-lists/{listId}/generic-entities`.

 A sample response to the `/generic-list-entity-relations` endpoint is as follows:

 ```json